-Jordan’s capital city of Amman is constantly outshined by the country’s top destinations and UNESCO World Heritage sites like Petra and Wadi Rum, but in all fairness, how many destinations can compete with such astonishing beauty?
-Any trip to the Hashemite Kingdom should certainly highlight these two bucket list sites, and would be incomplete without them.
+Jordan’s capital city of Amman is constantly sidelined by the country’s top destinations and UNESCO World Heritage sites like Petra and Wadi Rum.
+But in all fairness, how many destinations can compete with such astonishing beauty?
+Any trip to the Hashemite Kingdom should certainly highlight these two bucket list sites and would be incomplete without them.
 But if you want to get to know the real Jordan, spending at least 2 days in Amman is an absolute must.
-2 days is the perfect amount of time to fall in love with the city’s charming character, a mixture of ancient, modern, laid-back, and energetic.
-Whether Amman is your first or last stop while in Jordan, follow this 2 days in Amman itinerary and you’ll depart with an in-depth understanding of the country’s fascinating history, vibrant culture, and irresistible cuisine.
+2 days is the perfect amount of time to fall in love with the city’s charming character.
+Plus, it is home to some of the best things to do in Jordan.
+First, figure out whether you need a visa for Jordan.
+Then keep reading our itinerary for an in-depth understanding of the city’s fascinating history, vibrant culture, and irresistible cuisine.

 Wake up bright and early with the call of the muezzin, echoing in the distance as the sun rises over the ancient city.
 Enjoy an Arabic coffee and some delicious khubez bayd (traditional pastry) to fuel yourself for the exciting day ahead.
 Then make your way to the Citadel, which sits proudly at the top of Amman’s highest hill.
 There you’ll find some of the city’s top attractions, including the Temple of Hercules, Umayyad Palace, and The Jordan Archeological Museum.
 While you’re in the area, make sure to stop by the impressive 6,000-person capacity Roman Amphitheater nearby.
 It continues to host important cultural events up to this day!
 This Amman Cultural experience will shepherd you through these sites and more with fascinating insights of a local guide.
 It culminates with a cooking class where you’ll learn to prepare Jordanian specialties with a local.